 Part 1.
 Information About You (Person applying for lawful permanent residence)

-For Your Current Legal Name, use the name that appears on your passport, unless you have since changed it since, for example by marriage or court order.
-Also supply other names that might appear on any of your paperwork.
+For Question 1, Your Current Legal Name, use the name that appears on your passport, unless you have since changed it since, for example by marriage or court order.
+Also supply other names that might appear on any of your legal, immigration, or other official paperwork.

-Under Other Information About You, you might or might not have an Alien Registration Number; probably not, if you're still living outside the United States.
-It's given mostly to people whom USCIS or Immigration and Customs Enforcement (ICE) opened a file for because they applied for lawful permanent residence in the U.S., requested work permits while on F-1 student visas, or been placed into deportation (removal) proceedings.
+For Questions 4 and 5, you might or might not have an Alien Registration Number; probably not, if you're still living outside the United States.
+It's given mostly to people whom USCIS or Immigration and Customs Enforcement (ICE) opened a file for because they applied for lawful permanent residence in the United States, requested a work permit while on an F-1 student visa, or been placed into deportation (removal) proceedings.

-As for the USCIS Online Account Number, you would have one only if you registered for this system in order to submit a previous application.
+As for the USCIS Online Account Number (Question 9), you would have one only if you registered for this system in order to submit a previous application.

-Under Recent Immigration History, where it asks about Place of Last Arrival into the United States, USCIS is looking for the place where you spoke to the CBP officer.
+Question 10, "recent immigration history," asks for basic passport and visa information and for your Place and Date of Last Arrival into the United States.
+USCIS is looking for the place where you met and spoke to the CBP officer.
 (This would be the first airport where you landed on your most recent arrival, if you came by plane.)
 If you can't remember, this information can be found by clicking the Get Travel History button on the I-94 website.
-Date of Last Arrival refers to your most recent U.S. entry from abroad.
-You might find that date stamped in your passport.
+You might also find your arrival date stamped in your passport.

-The I-485 form then asks a number of questions about your most recent U.S. entry.
-Part of the intention here is to make sure you entered legally; in most cases, someone who entered without permission is not eligible to use Adjustment of Status as a procedure by which to get a green card (and will instead have to do what's called "consular processing," at a U.S. consulate or embassy in their home country).
+Question 11 asks a number of questions about your most recent U.S. entry and whether you were "inspected" (literally, met and questioned by an immigration official).
+Part of the intention here is to make sure you entered legally; in most cases, someone who entered without permission is not eligible to use USCIS's Adjustment of Status procedure as their method to get a green card.
+(They will instead have to do what's called "consular processing," at a U.S. consulate or embassy in their home country.)
 There are gray areas, however.
 For instance, someone who didn't individually show U.S. entry documents, but was "waved through" at the border (perhaps in a car full of people) will be considered to have made a legal entry, if they can convincingly prove this happened.

 Some people, mostly students and exchange program visitors, won't see an exact expiration date on their I-94—they are here for the "duration of status," noted by "D/S" on the I-94.
 If this applies to you, enter "D/S" in the answer box.

-Where Form I-485 asks about your Status on Form I-94 when you last arrived, if you entered using a visa, the status is likely a combination of a letter and a number, such as F-1 (student), H-1B (if you're here as a temporary specialty worker, or B-2 (visitor for pleasure).
+Where you're asked about your Immigration Status on Form I-94, this refers to when you last arrived.
+If you entered using a visa, the status is likely a combination of a letter and a number, such as F-1 (student), H-1B (if you're here as a temporary specialty worker, or B-2 (visitor for pleasure).
 Otherwise, or if you have no visa, describe your status with a term like "student," "visitor," "asylee," or "EWI" for "entered without inspection."
 (But again, if you entered EWI, it's doubtful you have a right to adjust status in the U.S.; see an attorney.)
 If you've changed your immigration status since the last time you entered the U.S., for example gone from F-1 student to H-1B worker, enter the newer status you have now.

-In the following question regarding current immigration status, you will want to repeat the same I-94 status code if its expiration date hasn't passed.
-Or, if that date has passed and you haven't obtained a new status, indicate that by entering "overstay" or "OOS" (out of status).
-Again, this means you might not be eligible to adjust status unless you are the immediate relative of a U.S. citizen; see a lawyer to be sure.
+In Question 14 regarding your current immigration status but only "if it has changed," give your new I-94 or other status code.
+Or, if you haven't obtained a new status, indicate that by entering "overstay" or "OOS" (out of status).
+Remember, this means you might not be eligible to adjust status unless you are the immediate relative of a U.S. citizen; see a lawyer to be sure.
 And you might need to enter "EWI" if you crossed the border illegally but somehow became eligible to use the adjustment of status procedure (unlikely).

 Part 2.
 Application Type or Filing Category

-Put an "X" in the box that applies to you.
-For example, you would choose a box with section 1.a if you are applying through family and are either an immediate relative or a preference relative with a current Priority Date and a right to use the adjustment of status procedure; and within 1.b if an employer has petitioned for you; and so on.
+In Question 3, put an "X" in the box that applies to you.
+For example, you would choose one of the boxes in section 3.a if you are applying through family and are either an immediate relative or a preference relative with a current Priority Date and a right to use the adjustment of status procedure; and within 3.b if a U.S. employer has petitioned for you; and so on.

-With regard to Question 2, it's doubtful that you are applying based on the Immigration and Nationality Act (I.N.A.)
-Section 245(i); that's only for people to whom some very old laws apply, allowing them to pay a penalty fee in order to adjust status despite their illegal entry to the United States.
+With regard to Question 4, it's doubtful that you are applying based on the Immigration and Nationality Act (I.N.A.)
+Section 245(i); that's only for people to whom some very old laws apply, allowing them to pay a penalty fee in order to adjust status despite an illegal entry to the United States.

 Most of this part should be self-explanatory.